Skip to content

 Where can I trade DAX perpetual futures?

 DAX 40 (DAX) perps are listed on 2 exchanges: SynFutures and Ostium.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade DAX 40 (DAX) Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: Index · Data updates every 2 minutes · All rates shown are annualized